rpdav/nixos/backup-notes.md

 Migrating from borgbackup to borgmatic: borgbackup is set up with an excludeList which creates a file read by --exclude-from.
 Need to translate this to a patterns file that can be used by both programs.

+Question: what keys are being used for borg currently and who has access to them?